chelseacastelli/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 George met the Unicorn King who granted him magic powers.
 Braus, having seen the whole thing, stood in place, stunned.
-George flew & scooped the zookeeper up & they flew off into the sky.
+George flew & scooped up both the zookeeper & friendly koala, Mike, & flew off into the sky.

 The end.